A9.com: CloudSearch

 CloudSearch is a managed Amazon Web Services service that makes client data searchable.
 For example, a business that wanted to allow customers to search their catalog could upload the catalog entries to CloudSearch and then route search requests from their application or web site to the service.
 CloudSearch instances could be brought online as data or traffic volume demanded.
 Sites using CloudSearch included SmugMug, and Sage Bionetworks.

 In March 2014, Amazon moved away from using A9 for CloudSearch to technology based on Apache Solr.

-Recent projects

 Product search

 A9 continued to develop and operate the service that provides search on all nine Amazon.com sites, as well as other retail sites owned by Amazon such as Endless.com, Javari.de, and Audible.com.
 In addition, A9 search is also used by other retailers, such as Marks & Spencer, that license the Amazon retail platform for their online presence.

 A9 provided the "search inside the book" capability for Amazon.
 Announced in 2003, this service allows customers to search through the full text of hundreds of thousands of books.
 This feature is available both for searching individual books and for the entire book catalog.